0xSSDD/hub88-snr-sol/README.md

 ## TODOs
-* Add credo and then remove it before submitting it
+* Add credo and then remove it before submitting it - Function guard, patter match to denest
 * add a test for this 3.56 conversion bs
 * TODO Use pipe operators wherever possible
 * change the testhelper file mismatch
+* demo req route